Connect with us

 In March, Rep. Ron Tusler, a Republican who represents a rural swath of Wisconsin south of Green Bay, posted on Facebook, “Thank God for the Dobbs decision!”
 In response, a local resident asked, “If my non-verbal, non-ambulatory 14-year-old daughter is assaulted, should she be forced to carry?”

 The exchange escalated into a confrontation.
 “Is her health jeopardized?”
 Tusler asked.
-“Is she unable to the state?
+“Is she unable to leave the state?
 Can she provide consent?”

 In the torrent of vitriol, certain moments stand out.
 Igler was incensed at the callous response and jumped in, writing: “Are you a monster, Ron Tusler?
 Do you know what compassion is?
 Come the next election, you will feel the backlash of your inhumane and outdated views.
 Get your hands off women’s bodies and out of the exam room.
 I’m an obstetrician.
 I’m the expert, not you.”